Making a DIY Pushpin Map

 First, get your map ready.
 There are so many available for download or purchase online, but you have a lot to consider.
 How big do you want your map to be?
 Do you want a borderless map?
 What colours do you want?

 For me, I wanted something that would add nice colour to my office, but there’s something else that a lot of people don’t think about: the size of the pushpins.
-Seriously, I would’ve been fine with a smaller map but since a lot of my travels are in Europe, I wouldn’t be able to fit my pushpins on.
+Since a lot of my travels are in Europe, I wouldn’t be able to fit my pushpins on.
 Europe is such a small area of the world so after pinning, I wouldn’t be able to see country borders or have more than one pin in each country.
 That’s when I decided it was best to have a different map for each continent, and to make the size work with my office, 8×10 inches would be a decent size.

 (Also, I made an Africa one, which is orange, but haven’t made it yet since I haven’t yet been to any African countries.
 Hopefully in 2019!)